What is log management?

 Site24x7's single, intuitive web interface helps operation teams get contextual correlation along with your server data for quick actionable insights.

-- Our log monitoring solution comes bundled with Site24x7's Server Monitoring agent.
+- Our log management service comes bundled with Site24x7's Server Monitoring agent.
 Once you've installed the agent, Site24x7 will discover and list the log types (supported by default by Site24x7) that are available in your server.
 Once you confirm log collection, the agent will collect your logs and push them to our storage server for full-fledged server log management.

-- The agent searches through your server and detects the native log patterns of more than 30 different applications in addition to the log patterns that you define.
+- The agent searches through your server and detects the native log patterns of more than 70 different log types in addition to the log patterns that you define.

 - You can view the data within five minutes after you've installed the agent, and you can begin searching using keywords from our web client.